Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Primer: Coherent Ising Machines

+where $h{_i}$ and $J_{ij}$ are real valued problem coefficients and each \textit{spin} variable $s_{i} \in \{-1,1\}$.
+While the Ising problem contains both linear and quadratic terms, the linear terms can be converted into quadratic terms by using a single auxiliary spin variable~\cite{ri-mimo}.
+The key idea is to multiply each linear term with the auxiliary spin variable $s_a$ ($h_is_i \rightarrow h_is_is_a$).
+It has been shown that the optimal solution of the original problem~(\ref{eq:IsingBase}) can be obtained from the optimal solution of this modified problem~\cite{ri-mimo}.
+Therefore, without any loss of generality, an Ising problem with $N_s$ spin variables can be expressed as:

+where $\mathbf{s} = \{s_1,s_2,...s_{N_s}\} \in \{-1,1\}^{N_s}$ and the diagonal entries of the matrix $\mathbf{J}$ are zeros.
+Note that, discussing a connection between the ML problem and the physical interpretation of the Ising problem is beyond the scope of this work and several theoretical works in the literature explore this connection~\cite{theory1,theory2}.

-In an abstract way, we can think of an Ising machine as a system or algorithm that takes the coefficients of the Ising problem as the input and outputs a candidate solution to~(\ref{eq:Ising}).
+In the abstract, we can think of an Ising machine as a system or algorithm that takes the coefficients of the Ising problem as the input and outputs a candidate solution to~(\ref{eq:Ising}).
 While the Ising machine aims to find the global optimum, it can return a sub-optimal solution.

 In this paper, we focus on Coherent Ising Machines~(CIMs), but our methods can also be applied to other Ising machines.
-Coherent Ising machines were originally proposed~(\cite{marandi2014network,mcmahon2016fully,inagaki2016coherent}) using an artificial optical spin network to find the ground state of the Ising problem.
+Coherent Ising machines were originally proposed~\cite{marandi2014network,mcmahon2016fully,inagaki2016coherent} using an artificial optical spin network to find the ground state of the Ising problem.
+Coherent Ising machines rely on creating interactions between physical entities, for example, optical pulses~\cite{dopo}, and the strength of these interactions is related to the coefficients of the Ising problem ($J_{ij}$).
+It has been shown that the steady state of CIMs reflects the optimal solution of the corresponding Ising problem~\cite{dopo}.
+While large-scale real implementations of CIMs are not currently present, it is possible to emulate the computation principles of these devices via the ordinary differential equations (ODE) describing their behavior.
+This can be used to create a computational model that implements these ODEs on CPU/FPGA and tries to extract the benefits of CIMs~\cite{ampCorrectionCIM,ri-mimo}.

-The dynamics of several such bi-stable systems can be modeled with real-valued variables $x_i$ such that the corresponding \textbf{\textit{spin}} $s_i = sign(x_i)$.
-Given the Ising optimization problem
+In accordance with prior research~\cite{ampCorrectionCIM}, the dynamics of several bi-stable CIM systems can be modeled with real-valued variables $x_i$ such that the corresponding \textit{spin} $s_i = sign(x_i)$.
+Given the Ising optimization problem~(\ref{eq:Ising}), the time evolution of such a system can be modeled using the ODE~\cite{ampCorrectionCIM}